Looking for information about your firm's panel status?

 - Your recent claims history

-- Full details of all staff in your firm and their position.
+- comprehensive details of all employees in your firm and their position.

 - Note down if a solicitor has been admitted to the role on completion of the Qualified Lawyers Transfer Test.

-- Forward duplicate practising certificates, the firm's current professional indemnity policy and your accountant's certificate, calculating the % of the firm's gross fee income is resulting from residential conveyancing
+- Provide duplicate practising certificates, the firm's current professional indemnity policy and the firm’s accountant's certificate, setting out what percentage of the firm's gross fee income is generated from residential conveyancing transactions

 On appeal some firms have been able to regain membership to panels notwithstanding the policy by the respective lenders to refuse panel membership to firms with certain profiles or characteristics.
-Success is primarily due to the firms’ ability to persuade the lender to make an exception if there is sufficient evidence to reassure them that the firm has a healthy attitude towards risk mitigation.
+Such an achievement is primarily due to the firms’ ability to persuade the lender to make an exception if there is sufficient evidence to reassure them that the firm has a healthy attitude towards risk mitigation.

-Every so often I read a LENDERmonitor alert but I don't see that many important changes.
-For instance, Fortunately my practice on the
+I read the occasional LENDERmonitor email but I don't see that many important changes.
+By way of illustration, My firm on the

 It is important that you take note of such changes because sending a communication or deeds to the wrong address can cause delays that might not only affect your borrower client but also impact your chances of staying on the